docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-Opens an FCP XML file as a Premiere Pro project (specified in projPath).
+Opens an FCP XML file as a Premiere Pro :ref:`project` (specified in projPath).

 **Parameters**